minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-puzzle-mat.md

 ### Game 2

 I made another box out of these pieces.
 I placed the boxes on the floor back to back, so that the openings were facing in opposite directions.
-Then I placed some kibbles in turns inside the boxes, so that Miki needed to circle them constantly.
+Then I placed some kibble in turns inside the boxes, so that Miki needed to circle them constantly.

 This game may cause your dog to get excited, so you may not want to play this game just before you are leaving your dog home alone.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAB3M7aTPTiHxMzu3VICkyeZa/aktivointi/palapelimatto/DSC47506-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADVBL4BVSOatkWYCZ-_L4eoa/aktivointi/palapelimatto/DSC47506.jpg)